3 steps to make sure your chatbot Is GDPR compliant

 - How the data will be used

-- Who has access to the data.
-Are there any third parties involved in a data exchange?
+- Who has access to the data — are there any third parties?

 - What your legal basis for collecting personal data is